trueheart78/trueheart78.com/now.md

 ### History for 2017

+* Played _Final Fantasy XII: The Zodiac Age_ on PS4.
 * Played _Uncharted 3_ on PS4.
 * Played _Overwatch_ on PS4.
 * Played _Rise of the Tomb Raider_ on PS4.